A A

 3. Purchasing a previously occupied home from the outgoing resident.

-Meet the park owner or manager to discuss your purchase and ask them for a copy of their Written Statement under the Mobile Homes Act 1983 and also a copy of their Park Rules.
-Park owners are now legally obliged to offer you a copy of the Written Statement and a copy of the Park Rules at least 28 days prior to the sale, to allow you time to consult with a solicitor should you wish to.
-This legislation doesn't yet cover a private vendor and so the onus will be on you to request one if you are purchasing privately.
+Meet the park owner or manager to discuss your purchase and ask them for a copy of their Written Statement under the Mobile Homes Act 2013 and also a copy of their Park Rules.
+Park owners and private vendors are now legally obliged to offer you a copy of the Written Statement and a copy of the Park Rules at least 28 days prior to the sale, to allow you time to consult with a solicitor should you wish to.

 If you are purchasing a home already sited on the park and you are a cash buyer, or have exchanged contracts on the sale of your existing home, you will probably be asked at this stage to sign an order form and provide a full 10% non-refundable deposit.
 This is quite normal, but DO NOT SIGN until you are sure in your mind, that you are happy:

-(b) you have an itemised list of what the price of your home includes, such as: shed, garage, insurance, fencing etc.
+(b) you have an itemised list of what the price of your home includes, such as: shed, garage, insurance, fencing etc., and ensure that these items are listed on your invoice for any future use.

 DO NOT SIGN OR GIVE a large non-refundable deposit, if you have not yet exchanged contracts or completed the sale of your previous home.